-The 2017 Business Rates Revaluation will be the largest change to rates since 2008 and the staggering rise in the value of commercial properties in London will generate a much higher cost to businesses.
+The 2017 Business Rates Revaluation was the largest change to rates since 2008 and the staggering rise in the value of commercial properties in London generated a much higher cost to businesses.

 All commercial premises are attributed a rateable value by the Valuation Office which is part of HMRC.
 Under the 2010 Rating List, all rateable values reflected what your premises might have let for, had they existed in their current condition, on 1 April 2008.

 The rateable values are passed to the relevant Local Authority, who apply them to the Uniform Business Rate (UBR) which is currently 49.7 pence in the pound.
 The Council send out annual rate demands and collect the liabilities over 10 or 12 instalments.

 Appeals can be submitted against the rateable value by the ratepayer or his agent, either because the assessment is considered excessive or because of a material change of circumstances, such as adjoining building operations.